Escuminac/byfron-td/byfron td/README.md

 - Macros chosen waves (only waves 20-30), and reconnects if disconnected
 - GUI with input
 - Send reports to your webhook every ~5 minutes
+- Option to open a lunchbox every ~15 minutes
 - Reconnection to a private server loads your chosen save, and joins the red team if available

 ## Hotkeys